 through the whole hitlist.

-- A mouseclick on an entry in column ID of the hitlist shows the object with all of its attributes in the upper right frame.
+A mouseclick on an entry in column ID of the hitlist shows the object with all of its attributes in the upper frame.
 This view is called single hit view.

 - Within the single hit view, you may navigate to neighbour objects in the database, e.g. from a measurement device to the measurements performed with this device.
 These neighbour

-objects are displayed as list in the lower right screen frame again, exactly like a search hitlist.
+objects are displayed as list in the lower screen frame again, exactly like a search hitlist.

-- Both in the hitlist and in the single hit view you may apply different actions for analyzing, visualizing, interpreting, download etc. to the data object(s).
+- Both in the hitlist and in the single hit view you may apply different start action for analyzing, visualizing, interpreting, download etc. to the data object(s).

 - A third possibility for accessing FIS GP data exists under main menu item grid center.
-This part of FIS GP/WEB contains and offers regular geo-referenced grids (currently only 2D
+This part of FIS GP contains and offers regular geo-referenced grids (currently only 2D

 grids) of different geophysical themes, e. g. gravimetric anomalies, underground temperatures etc. Grids can be reduced to subgrids, exported, visualized or used for calculations.

-- FIS GP/WEB offers several kinds of help facilities:
+- FIS GP offers several kinds of help facilities:

-- Help text bubbles appear if you touch form elements with the mouse pointer and a HTML help page appear if you press the help button on a FIS GP/WEB form.
+- Help text bubbles appear if you touch form elements with the mouse pointer and a HTML help page appear if you press the help button on a FIS GP form.

-- Data models of superstructure and subsystems are available via menu items data model of the main menu.
+- Data descriptions of superstructure and subsystems are available via data description of the main menu.

 - Menu item settings may be used to show and (in some cases) to modify the user account and the personal settings.
 At this time there are only two submenu items: